-The Partners Nepal (TPN) is working on to develop Salpa-Arun Trekking Trail to promote Community-based Tourism in the Salpa-Arun Valley Region.
-The Salpa-Arun Trail in Nepal is the combination of two important names, such as Salpa, the pass that borders Solukhumbu and Bhojpur district, and the famous Arun River (SALPA-ARUN).
-This trail begins in Tumlingtar (457 m), follows the Arun River, crosses four mountain passes, and leads to Lukla (2800 m), the gateway to the Sagarmatha National Park or begins from Lukla the gateway to Mt.
+The Partners Nepal is dedicated to supporting those people living off the main trail for living.
+Also, it provides opportunities for trekkers who wish to trek where the area is peaceful, full of nature, rich in cultural heritage, and no full or crowded experiences.
+To make that happen, TPN had developed a proposals to consider supporting the project in the Salpa-Arun Trail.
+The Salpa-Arun Trail in Nepal is the combination of two famous names, such as Salpa, the pass that borders Solukhumbu and Bhojpur district, and the famous Arun River (SALPA-ARUN).
+This trail begins in Tumlingtar (457 m), follows the Arun River, crosses four mountain passes, and leads to Lukla (2800 m), the gateway to the Everest National Park or begins from Lukla the gateway to Mt.
 Everest and end up in Tumlingtar via Salpa pass at 3800m.